jimburton/simple-log-parser/README.md

 Extend the parser to support the Apache common format.
 You will need to extend the `LogEntry` data type to include the new fields then write a parser for each type of information.
+Then modify the `logEntryParser` function to construct the new fields.

 Note that, like the user ID, the client identity is *either* a hyphen or a string identifying the client.
 The status code is an integral number.
 The size is